The Court Jester: Musical score

 A pleasant surprise happened during the recording session of The Court Jester.
 The red "recording in progress" light was illuminated to ensure no interruptions, so Schoen started to conduct a cue but noticed that the entire orchestra had turned to look at Igor Stravinsky, who had just walked into the studio.
 Schoen said, "The entire room was astonished to see this short little man with a big chest walk in and listen to our session.
 I later talked with him after we were done recording.
 We went and got a cup of coffee together.
 After listening to my music Stravinsky told me 'You have broken all the rules'.
 At the time I didn't understand his comment because I had been self-taught.
 It took me years to figure out what he had meant."

+However, the producers removed this score and commissioned an entirely new one from Hollywood veteran Walter Scharf.
+He wrote a new score from scratch but because of lack of time, Scharf insisted he did not want a credit for his work.

-The film's opening song, "Life Could Not Better Be" breaks the fourth wall by having Kaye make direct references to the cast and crew, at one point also joking about which of the credited songwriters actually wrote the songs.
-Although not an uncommon trope in musical film comedies of the era (such as Bob Hope and Bing Crosby's "Road" films (several of which were also written by Panama & Frank)), in the context of the film these references also hark back to medieval theatrical performances that often began with an actor explaining the plot and how the play came to be made.
+The film's opening song, "Life Could Not Better Be" breaks the fourth wall by having Kaye make direct reference to the filmmakers conducting "research".

 Audio version

-In September 1955, Kaye recorded a nine-minute-long, condensed version of The Court Jester for 1956 release by Decca Records on the two-part single K 166.
-The simplified version of the storyline features excerpts from several songs from the film, but eliminates the character of Hubert; in the 45 single version, The Fox impersonates Giacomo throughout.
-Lord Ravenhurst is replaced by an unnamed evil king, and Jean is also dropped from the tale.
-Songs featured (often no more than a few lines): "Outfox the Fox", "I'll Take You Dreaming", "My Heart Knows a Lovely Song", and the finale version of "Life Could Not Better Be."
+In September 1955, Kaye recorded a nine-minute-long condensed version of The Court Jester for 1956 release by Decca Records on the two-part single K 166.
+In the simplified version of the storyline, the characters of Hubert and the Black Fox are merged, Lord Ravenhurst is replaced by an unnamed evil king, and Jean is dropped entirely.
+It features excerpts from several of the film's songs ("Outfox the Fox", "I'll Take You Dreaming", "My Heart Knows a Lovely Song", and the finale version of "Life Could Not Better Be").